What is Bear Put Spread?

 Bear put spread is a derivatives strategy that is usually implemented when the market outlook is slightly bearish and expectations of moderate fall are there and involves buying a nearby strike put option or an in-the-money (ITM) put option and selling a far-off strike put option or an out-of-money (OTM) put option.

-Bear put spread strategy provides reasonable gains if the underlying moves as expected by the trader or investor at the inception, however, if in case the underlying moves contrary to the expectations of the trader or investor the loss is limited to the net premium paid (difference of the premium paid on buying the nearby strike put option and premium received on selling the far-off strike put option).
+Bear put spread strategy provides good gains if the underlying moves as expected by the trader or investor at the inception; however, if in case the underlying moves contrary to the expectations of the trader or investor, the loss is limited to the net premium paid (difference of the premium paid on buying the nearby strike put option and premium received on selling the far-off strike put option).

 - X2= Nearby strike price of put option purchased

 - ST= Closing price of underlying stock/index on expiry

 - P1= Premium received on selling the far off strike put option